 That climb to the volcano was one of my most difficult, but that is why one of the most memorable days while backpacking through South America.

 Now I always remember that attitude matters, more than anything else.
 And I feel fortunate that I have friends who want to stay with me, no matter how idiotic I act or what tantrums I throw.
 Hail Alison.

-The expressions on the faces of people, some of whom were eating Indian food for the first time, were blissful.
+The countenance of some people, some of whom were eating Indian food for the first time, was blissful.
 Cecilia ate chickpea curry (chole) and thanked heaven and all her gods.
 My Airbnb hosts found the chicken curry so delicious that the host lady now cooks a similar preparation of chicken and calls it Pollo a la Priyanka (Priyanka’s chicken.)
 In hostels, French backpackers told me that they wanted to hire me as their chef.

 But more than awakening the taste buds, the food connected us like families as we chatted and laughed around those tables laid with chicken and fish curry, rice, Chilean wine, and MDH’s red chilly powder.

-When we were halfway through our three-hour-long boat ride from Puno to Amantaní, the rain started beating down on us.
+When we were halfway through our three-hour-long boat ride from Puno to the island, rain started beating down on us.
 The wind grew monstrous, and the petite boat shook.
-We spread a big blue plastic sheet on ourselves to protect us from the rain and the cold wind that seemed to cut through our skin.
+We spread a big blue plastic sheet on ourselves to protect us from the rain and the cold wind which cut through our skin.
 But who can have their say when nature shows its powers.
 The sheet blew, and the wind and the rain found their way in, and we were soaked to our underpants.